Are Your Boots Too Big? Make Them Fit Better in 5 Simple Steps

 The Heavyweight from Camel City Mill is the best work sock you can get for a steel toe boot.
 The padding is heavy in the heel and toe, but since it's made with Merino wool, this sock is also very breathable and won't make your feet sweaty.

-Check Best Price
+Check Price Read Our Review

 Step 1: Walk Around and Take Note

 Walk around in your boots and take note of any specific pain points.
-Where is there most excess room?
+Where is the most excess room?
 What parts of your foot are most uncomfortable?
 Your right foot may have different issues than your left foot.

 model wearing Thorogood for sizing